CORSETS & CRAVATS

 Picture

-Carolann Schmitt attended her first reenactment in 1969.
-She founded the Genteel Arts Academy in 1988 to encourage interest in the clothing and needlework of the Civil War era, and continues to teach hands-on classes at locations across the country.
+Carolann Schmitt is a scholar of mid-nineteenth century clothing, needlework, and textiles.
+She participated in her first living history event in 1969, beginning a journey that led to an avocation that continues to be a major part of her life.
+Carolann founded the Genteel Arts Academy in 1988 to encourage interest in the clothing and needlework of the mid-nineteenth century.
 From 2000 through 2018 she was the sponsor and organizer of the annual 1860s Conference/Civilian Symposium held in Harrisburg, PA.
-She has a lifelong interest in historic costume, sewing, needlework, and knitting and believes you can never have too many books or too much fabric.
+She continues to lecture and teach hands-on classes at locations across the country, and believes you can never have too many books or too much fabric.

-Carolann is a Past President and former member of the Board of Directors of the Fashion Archives and Museum of Shippensburg University, a member of the Costume Society of America and the Association for Living History Farms and Museums (ALHFAM).
-She has contributed articles to several publications and is a featured speaker at conferences and historic sites throughout the country.
+Carolann is a member of several national and international costume and historical organizations, and is a Past President and former member of the Board of Directors of the Fashion Archives and Museum at Shippensburg University.
+She has contributed articles to several publications and has been a featured speaker at conferences and historic sites throughout the country and Canada.

 Picture